butterops/old-butterops.github.io/content/en/services/why-join-us.md

 ---
-title: "Solid returns of open-source model, explore more with us"
+title: "Explore benefits of open-sourcing with us"
 date: 2019-12-18T10:33:41+09:00
 description: IT companies are solving problems with softwares, eventually they all will open their source codes out of competition or humanity.
 draft: false